Saturday, 19 August 2023

 4. The Fourth Invasion (1756-57)

-The governor of Lahore Moin ul Mulk died in 1753 and his wife Mughlani Begum took control of the government of Punjab.
-However, she herself was deposed and made captive in 1756 by the Wazir Imad ul Mulk, who appointed Adina Beg as the new governor.
-To settle the score with her opponents, she invited Abdali to invade India, promising to secure him crores of rupees from Delhi.
-This was an opportunity that Abdali could hardly miss.
+The governor of Lahore, Moin ul Mulk, died in 1753, and his wife, Mughlani Begum, assumed control of the government of Punjab.
+However, in 1756 she was deposed and taken captive by the Wazir, Imad ul Mulk, who appointed Adina Beg as the new governor.
+To settle scores with her opponents, Mughlani Begum invited Ahmad Shah Abdali to invade India, promising him crores of rupees from Delhi.
+This was an opportunity Abdali could hardly resist.

-Abdali marched from Kandahar and reached Lahore on 20th December 1756.
-At this point, the Mughal Empire had been reduced to the lowest depth of wretchedness and Abdali entered Delhi on 28th January, 1757, without any resistance.
+Marching from Kandahar, Abdali reached Lahore on 20th December 1756.
+By this time, the Mughal Empire had sunk to the lowest depths of weakness, and Abdali entered Delhi on 28th January 1757 without facing any resistance.

 What happened next is narrated in Siyar Al Mutakhreen, by Ghulam Hussain Khan Tabatabai: